 From Scrap to Sculpture

-FDTC's Welding Technology Program will be hosting the 2013 Welding Sculpture Competition sponsored by ESAB Welding and Cutting Products on Saturday, April 20, 2013 in conjunction with Francis Marion's Arts International festival.
+FDTC's Welding Technology Program will be hosting the 2015 Welding Sculpture Event sponsored by ESAB Welding and Cutting Products on Saturday, April 11, 2015 in conjunction with Francis Marion's Arts International festival.
 The sculpture competition teams will consist of 4 people plus a coach/instructor that will select scrap metal, design, and fabricate a finished sculpture in just 8 hours.
 There will be quality individual and team prizes furnished by ESAB Welding and Cutting Products for contest winners, as well as an opportunity to exhibit to all patrons of the Arts International Festival.
 All sculptures will be subject to a public auction, with the proceeds to benefit the FDTC Welding Student Scholarship Fund.

 Saturday’s Competition Itinerary

 (Lunch will be on your own.
 Tickets will be issued to the welders)

 |4:30pm||Winners of Competition Announced and Live Auction Bidding|

 |4:45pm||Booth Clean Up and Event Closes|